-The Board Diversity Policy and the Director Nomination Policy set out the approach and procedures that the Board adopts for the nomination and selection of the Directors, as well as the approach to achieving diversity within the Board.
-Further details of the policies are provided on page 57 of this report.
+The two Board policies, Board Diversity Policy and Director Nomination Policy, set out the approach to achieving diversity as well as the approach and procedures the Board adopts for the nomination and selection of Directors.
+Further details of the policies are provided on page 58 of this report.